 In order to establish optimal relations with our patients and avoid misunderstanding and confusion regarding our payment policies, our staff is trained to consistently inform you of the financial payment policies of this office.
 Payment is required for all services at the time they are rendered unless you are in a prepaid plan in which we participate.
 Obtaining referral forms or pre-authorization is the responsibility of the patient.
 In the absence of appropriate referrals or pre-authorization, the patient is responsible for payment of services.
 For those patients, applicable copayments and deductible will be collected at the time of service.

-In fairness to our patients and the provider, we require notice to reschedule or cancel appointments at least 24 business hours (48 business hours for surgical and cosmetic) before a scheduled appointment.
-You may be charged $25 ($100 for surgical and cosmetic procedures) for missed or rescheduled appointments within the notice period.
+In fairness to our patients and the provider, we require notice to reschedule or cancel appointments at least 24 business hours (48 business hours for surgical and cosmetic appointments) before a scheduled appointment.
+You will be charged $25 ($100 for surgical and cosmetic procedures) for missed or rescheduled appointments without the required notice.
 Repeated missed appointments are grounds for patient dismissal.

 Many procedures performed in our clinic are considered "not medically necessary" by most insurance carriers.
 We will make an attempt to alert you before the service is rendered if we are aware of this possibility.
 We will not file these claims with your carrier, although you may submit information to them on your own.
 Examples may include: removal or destruction of benign lesions, chemical peels for acne, sclerotherapy or laser surgery for veins, neuromodulators for hyperhidrosis, and injection of dermal fillers, and others.
 Cosmetic procedures may require a deposit to make an appointment.